wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     ![ScreenShot](images/AfterCheckoutFirstIDEshows.png)

 11. In PyCharm, go to the VCS/Enable Version Control Integration menu choice dialog, and select "git".
-If the Git option is already present in the middle of the pull down, and you don't see a "Enable Version Control Integration" option, don't worry about it -- PyCharm picked up that setting from a previous install or another JetBrains tool that you might have installed.
+But, if the Git option is already present in the middle of the pull down, and you don't see a "Enable Version Control Integration" option, don't worry about it -- PyCharm picked up that setting from a previous install or another JetBrains tool that you might have installed.